-Sacred Fire Tattoos and studio owner/artist Dig (formerly Dig) has been featured in print publications many times.
+Sacred Fire Tattoos and studio owner/artist Dig (formerly Siva) has been featured in print publications many times.
 What follows are some of those articles.

 Conde Nast is a premier travel and vacation resource.
 Sacred Fire Tattoos was just recognized as one of their Top Profile Companies on the website.
 An excerpt from their comments: